manihindrich/ObsidianVaultMG/README.md

 # Obsidian Vault Menu Generator

-This project includes a Bash script for generating a menu on a Linux desktop panel that allows quick and elegant access to various Obsidian vaults.
+This project includes a Bash script for generating a menu on a Linux desktop panel that allows quick and elegant access to various [Obsidian](https://obsidian.md/) vaults.
 The script automates the process of creating executable files for individual vaults based on a list in a text file.

+The usefulness of the generator depends on how you use Obsidian and, primarily, the number of vaults you manage.
+If, like me, you have multiple vaults for various personal and work-related matters, it can be beneficial to open a specific vault as needed rather than defaulting to the most recently opened one.

 ## Project Contents